 top of page

-About ASIAN Congress of Semiotics
+About Asian Congress of Semiotics

 The Conference aims to showcase the Indian array of Architectural and Design knowledge and practice, as well as many other representative countries from Asia, through paper presentations, Design Panels, significant Keynote and Plenary speakers.
 The key focus of the conference will be ‘Similitude’.
 Semiotically, the concept of similitude has never come into full focus, but many semioticians have covered a variety of concepts strictly related to this.
 An incomplete list would encompass: Gestalt’s law of similarity, Pierce’s iconicity, Baudrillard’s idea of Simulacra, Lotman’s work on translation, Greimas’ isotopies, Eco’s reproducibility in sign creation, and many more.
 If meaning emerges from difference, it seems that similitude is equally important for the working of semiotic systems - and the semiosphere itself.